lihing1994/Rendering-image/README.md

 <br /><br />

 # Explantion of addLightSource function in RayTracingSystem.
-- The addLightSource function in the **RayTracingSystem** take three parameters, a pointer to one type of light, and two boolean vaule.The first parameter is mandatory while second and the thrid are optional.
+- The addLightSource function in the **RayTracingSystem** takes three parameters, a pointer to one type of light, and two boolean vaule.
+The first parameter is mandatory while second and the thrid are optional.
 The first parameters is a pointer to one of lightscoure object as following:
 - LightSource, which is normal point light with 360 illumination angle.
 - SpotLight, which is inherited from LightSource, and it has limited illumination angle.